shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 Useful for quick migration of recently pulled changes.
 Cleans cache, installs missing dependencies via Composer, executes DB migrations, prepares assets and builds LESS into CSS.

 #### build-demo-dev-quick
-This target is useful if you have already running application and you want to quickly rebuild your application without checking coding standards, running tests, checking right timezone set and checking microservices.
+This target is useful if you have already running application and you want to quickly rebuild your application without checking coding standards, running tests, checking right timezone set.

 #### server-run
 Runs PHP built-in web server for a chosen domain.